-22.68.080 - Projects Development Requiring a Coastal Commission Coastal Permit
+22.68.080 - Development Requiring a Coastal Commission Coastal Permit

 - A. Coastal Commission approval required.
-Development and new land uses, as defined in Article VIII, proposed on tidelands, submerged lands, or public trust lands, or otherwise located seaward of the line of within the California Coastal Commission's retained coastal permitting jurisdiction, shall require a Coastal Permit from the Coastal Commission in compliance with Public Resources Code Section 30519(b).
-Also under the Coastal Commission's continuing jurisdiction are amendments or extensions to Coastal Permits issued by the Coastal Commission; thermal power plants of 50 megawatts or greater along with the transmission lines, fuel supply lines, and related facilities to serve them; state university or college projects; and both federal and non-federal projects on federal land - B. Determination of jurisdiction.
-The determination of jurisdiction shall be made by the Coastal Commission based upon maps and other descriptive information that the Applicant, the County, Coastal Commission and/or State Lands Commission may supply. - C. Referral.
-Before issuing a Coastal Permit, the Coastal Commission will refer the application to the State Lands Commission for a determination whether a State Lands Commission permit or lease is required for the proposed development, and whether the State Lands Commission finds it appropriate to exercise the easement over that property.
-The Coastal Commission shall also refer the application to the County for review and comment. - PC.
+Development, as defined in Article VIII, proposed on tidelands, submerged lands, or public trust lands, or otherwise located within the California Coastal Commission's retained coastal permitting jurisdiction, shall require a Coastal Permit from the Coastal Commission in compliance with Public Resources Code Section 30519(b).
+Also under the Coastal Commission's continuing jurisdiction are amendments or extensions to Coastal Permits issued by the Coastal Commission; thermal power plants of 50 megawatts or greater along with the transmission lines, fuel supply lines, and related facilities to serve them; state university or college projects; and both federal and non-federal projects on federal land. - B. Determination of jurisdiction.
+The determination of jurisdiction shall be made by the Coastal Commission based upon maps and other descriptive information that the Applicant, the County, Coastal Commission and/or State Lands Commission may supply. - PC.
 County land use designations and zoning districts.
 County land use designations and zoning districts on public trust lands and federal lands lands defined above in (A) shall be advisory only for purposes of the Coastal Commission's review of a coastal permit application. - ED.
 County Approvals.
 For Coastal Commission Coastal Permit applications, the Applicant shall still be required to obtain all other non-Coastal Permit approvals necessary for a proposed development, and any required non-ministerial approvals must be obtained and submitted as part of the Coastal Permit application to the Commission.